Chris-Stead/Microbiome-Workflow-Toolkit/README.md

 #Are you running the job from the correct directory? bioinformatics_toolkit/

 #Is someone else running the pipeline at the moment?
-Snakemake can't run twice, simultaneously, on the same folder
+Snakemake can't run twice, simultaneously, on the same output folder

 #Has the job cancelled for whatever reason and snakemake has locked the folder? use
 snakemake --unlock <path/to/directory>

+#The script only recognises input data with the format _1.fastq.gz and _2.fastq.gz